Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

 .. image:: images/design4_scf.png

 The summary plot shows the correlation surface, a histogram of correlation values, and the 1D spectrum from the azimuthal average, plotted with the power-law fit.
 A weighted least-squares fit is used to find the slope of the SCF spectrum, where the inverse squared standard deviation from the azimuthal average are used as the weights.
+The solid contours on the SCF surface are from the 2D fit to the surface, while the blue dot-dashed lines are the extents of the data used in the fit (and match the 1D spectrum limits).
+See the :ref:`PowerSpectrum tutorial <pspec_tutorial>` for a more thorough discussion of the two-dimensional fitting.

+The 2D model parameters are not shown in the above summary.
+Instead, the parameters can be accessed with:

+    >>> print(scf.slope2D, scf.slope2D_err)  # doctest: +SKIP
+    (-0.21648274416050342, 7.8586198274582797e-05)
+    >>> print(scf.ellip2D, scf.ellip2D_err)  # doctest: +SKIP
+    (0.89100428375797669, 0.00022227119552445208)
+    >>> print(scf.theta2D, scf.theta2D_err)  # doctest: +SKIP
+    (1.901971529507771, 0.00098767168667635019)

+Since each value in the SCF surface is an average over the whole cube, it is less affected by noise than the power-spectrum based methods (e.g., :ref:`PowerSpectrum tutorial <pspec_tutorial>`) and the 2D fit is highly constrained despite having many fewer points to fit to.
+The slope of the 2D model is much steeper than the slope of the 1D model.
+In the 2D model, the index is defined to be the slope along the minor axis, where the slope is the steepest.
+The ability to return the slope at any angle will be added to TurbuStat in a future release.

 Real data may not have a spectrum described by a single power-law.
 In this case, the fit limits can be specified using `xlow` and `xhigh` to limit which scales are used in the fit.